wamp-proto/wamp-proto/spec/basic.md

 1. against a certificate trust database that comes with the *Clients* operating system
 2. against an issuing certificate/key hard-wired into the *Client*
 3. by using new mechanisms like DNS/DANE/TLSA

+Further, when a *Client* connects to a *Router* over a local-only transport such as Unix domain sockets, the filesystem permissions can be used to create implicit trust.
+E.g. if only the OS user under which the *Router* runs has the permission to create a Unix domain socket under a specific path, *Clients* connecting to that path can trust in the router authenticity.

 #### Client Authentication